sanchitjain04/EIP/README.md

 Definations for the following:

-1. Convolution: Convolution in context with Convolutional Neural Network refers to
+ 1. Convolution: &nbsp;&nbspConvolution in context with Convolutional Neural Network refers to

 2. Filters/Kernels
 3. Epochs